ashwinchalaka/SKWLNOTES-teachyourselfWebDev/3_React/README.md

 	};
 	```
 * ***React 'props' or 'properties':*** We use props to encode data into the html content.
 Something saved in the database or taken from somewhere on the page (either through a form or an interaction) can be sent into a functional component and passed as an argument for that function.
+* ***'const' vs. 'component':***  I would use a constant when I wish to store static HTML code and even to encode data.
+Components are useful for data and html manipulation.

 ### Learning React Steps (on freeCodeCamp)
 1. JSX Hello World